queerviolet/sudoku/README.md

 constraint violations ASAP.
 An earlier version used a free cell queue which was sorted once at initilization.
 That version was about half the speed of this one.

-The `sudoku_solve` function should really take a block.

 The other solvers are in various states of disarray, alas.

 To try it: